- Faculty Directory

 by over a month in some cases.
 He is also interested in axion dark matter scenarios, particularly in how they may be constrained through new direct detection concepts and through precision measurements from the early Universe.

 Ben Safdi grew up in Cincinnati, Ohio.
 He graduated from the University of Colorado at Boulder with a double major in applied mathematics and engineering physics.
 At Boulder, he worked with Prof. Jun Ye on broadband cavity ringdown spectroscopy and with Prof. Harvey Segur on nonlinear waves.
-Ben was then awarded a Churchill Scholarship and earned a master of advanced study in applied mathematics and theoretical physics at Cambridge University.
-After arriving at Princeton University, Ben worked with Prof. Christopher Tully on the CMS experiment at CERN.
-He is currently finishing his Ph.D. in theoretical physics at Princeton under Prof. Igor Klebanov.
+Ben was then awarded a Churchill Scholarship and earned a Master of Advanced Study in applied mathematics and theoretical physics at Cambridge University.
+After arriving at Princeton University, he worked with Prof. Christopher Tully on the CMS experiment at CERN and earned his Ph.D. in 2014 in theoretical physics under Prof. Igor Klebanov.
+In his dissertation, Ben presented a method for characterizing the degrees of freedom in three-dimensional quantum field theory.
+At MIT, Ben continues to address fundamental questions in quantum field theory while working on aspects of dark matter and neutrino physics.
+In his free time, Ben enjoys rock climbing, which he used to do at a professional level.

 - Samuel K. Lee, Mariangela Lisanti, Annika H. G. Peter, and Benjamin R. Safdi.
 Effect of Gravitational Focusing on Annual Modulation in Dark Matter Direct Detection Experiments.
 Phys.
 Rev. Lett.
 112, 011301, 2014.